dagster-io/dagster/python_modules/dagster-airflow/README.md

 # dagster-airflow

 An Airflow integration for DAGs defined using Dagster.
-Schedule and monitor your DAGs with Airflow, while defining them using the Dagster abstractions and running them in fully isolated containers.
+Schedule and monitor your DAGs with Airflow, defining them using the Dagster abstractions and running them in your Airflow environment or in fully isolated containers.

 ### Compatibility

-Note that until [AIRFLOW-2876](https://github.com/apache/airflow/pull/3723) is resolved (expected in 1.10.3), Airflow (and, as a consequence, dagster-airflow) is incompatible with Python 3.7.
+Note that until [AIRFLOW-2876](https://github.com/apache/airflow/pull/3723) is resolved (landed on master and expected in 1.10.3), Airflow (and, as a consequence, dagster-airflow) is incompatible with Python 3.7.

 # Requirements

+dagster-airflow requires an Airflow install.

-dagster-airflow depends on Docker, which must be running in your Airflow environment (just as for the ordinary Airflow DockerOperator).
+In order to run containerized Dagster pipelines, you must have Docker running in your Airflow environment (as for the ordinary Airflow DockerOperator).
+You will also need to set S3 up to store intermediate results, and make AWS credentials available inside the Docker container you build on the ordinary boto3 credential chain.

-# Packaging a Dagster repository for Airflow
+# Running a Dagster pipeline in Airflow

+## Running uncontainerized (DagsterPythonOperator)

+We use the DagsterPythonOperator to wrap Dagster solids and define an Airflow DAG that corresponds to a Dagster pipeline and can run in your Airflow environment uncontainerized.

+You will need to make sure that all of the Python and system requirements that your Dagster pipeline requires are available in your Airflow environment.

+To define an Airflow DAG corresponding to a pipeline, you'll put a new Python file defining your DAG in the directory in which Airflow looks for DAGs -- this is typically `$AIRFLOW_HOME/dags`:

+    from dagster_airflow.factory import make_airflow_dag

+    from my_package import define_my_pipeline

+    pipeline = define_my_pipeline()

+    dag, steps = make_airflow_dag(
+        pipeline,
+        env_config=None,
+        dag_id=None,
+        dag_description=None,
+        dag_kwargs=None,
+        op_kwargs=None
+    )

+When Airflow sweeps this directory looking for DAGs, it will find and execute this code, dynamically creating an Airflow DAG and steps corresponding to your Dagster pipeline.
+These are ordinary Airflow objects, and you can do eveything you would expect with them -- for instance, embedding the DAG as a sub-DAG in another Airflow DAG, or adding dependencies between the dynamically generated Airflow steps and steps that you define in your own code.

+## Running containerized (DagsterDockerOperator)

-In order to schedule, run, and monitor Dagster pipelines using Airflow, you'll need to take a few extra steps after you've defined your pipelines in the ordinary way:
+We use the DagsterDockerOperator to define an Airflow DAG that can run in completely isolated containers corresponding to your Dagster solids.
+To run containerized, you'll need to take a few extra steps:

 1. Containerize your repository
-2. Set up an S3 bucket for dagster-airflow
+2. Set up an S3 bucket to store intermediate results
-3. Optionally, install the dagster-airflow plugin
-4. Define your pipeline as an Airflow DAG
+3. Then, define your Airflow DAG

-## Containerizing your repository
+### Containerizing your repository

-A Dagster repository must be containerized in order to be run using dagster-airflow.

 Make sure you have Docker installed, and write a Dockerfile like the following: